steve3535/lnx-bootcamp-1/README.md

 the skill they all have in common is **Linux**

 My goal is to help you land one of these jobs in the next 3 - 6 months.
-To achieve this goal, I have developped a series of bootcamps around Linux and related technologies.
+To achieve this goal, I have developped a series of 5 bootcamps around Linux and related technologies.

+*Do you believe Linux is key for your success and can help you grasp concepts of design, system, security, network and code ?*
 *Are you a traditional sysadmin that feels he is still practicing iron age techniques ?*
 *Are you a fresher that wants to step quickly into devops ?*
-*Are you from other area of expertise and litterally attracted by the Cloud ecosystem ?*
+*Are you from other area of expertise and litterally attracted by the Linux ecosystem ?*
-*Is your ambition just to give yourself chances to earn a ###.### figure salary ?*
+*Is your ambition to give yourself chances to earn a ###.### figure salary ?*
 *Or do you have natively an SRE mindset that leads you find out what's under the hood ?*

 Then let's get started !